SpooRe91/angular-cook-blog/README.md

 "
 -

-for the Angular project, you will need to open a terminal, selecting the main folder where the react project is then:
+for the Angular project, you will need to open a terminal, selecting the main folder where the project is located, then:

 "npm install"